tmpg/secws/lab100/lab100_dbsat.md

 ### Explore the Sensitive Data Assessment Report

-Open the file with the Sensitive Data Assessment Report: **pdb1sensitivedata_discover.html**
+Open the file with the Sensitive Data Assessment Report: **pdb1sensitivedata\_discover.html**

+You can use the following location in your VNC window's firefox browser address line.

 ````
 <copy> file:///home/oracle/HOL/lab01_dbsat/dbsat/install/pdb1sensitivedata_discover.html </copy>